truenas/documentation/content/SCALE/SCALEUIReference/Datasets/_index.md

 ### Dataset Space Management Widget
 The **Dataset Space Management** widget displays space allocation (reserved, used, available) for all datasets.
 The widget displays if an encrypted dataset is unlocked.
-After locking the dataset this widget disappears until you unlock the datasets.
+After locking the dataset this widget disappears until you unlock the dataset.

 {{< trueimage src="/images/SCALE/Datasets/DatasetSpaceManagementWidgetRootDataset.png" alt="Dataset Space Management Widget Root Dataset" id="Dataset Space Management Widget Root Dataset" >}}

 {{< expand "Click Here for More Information" "v" >}}
 The widget donut graph provides at-a-glance information and numeric values for the space allocated and used in the selected dataset.
 This includes data written and space allocated to child datasets of this dataset.
-It provides access to quota configuration options for the parent dataset and the child dataset of the parent, and for users and groups with access to the dataset.
+It provides access to quota configuration options for the parent dataset and the child dataset of the parent and for users and groups with access to the dataset.

 **Edit** opens the **[Capacity Settings]({{< relref "CapacitySettingsSCALE.md" >}})** screen where you can set quotas for the dataset.